-Main Page Main Index
+Main PageMain Index

 INTRODUCTION

-Please let me introduce myself:
+Please allow me to introduce myself:

-My name is Tom , and my girlfriend and I live in the Northern part of the Netherlamds (The beautifull province of Drenthe to be more precise)
+My name is Tom, I'm born in 1964, and my girlfriend and I live in the Northern part of the Netherlands (The beautifull

-Since my childhood I am interested in the second World War (one of the reasons for this is that my father still had a german gas mask left from WWII).
+Since my childhood I am interested in the second World War (one of the reasons for this is that my father still had a

 ** (the gasmask and whistle that I got from my father who died in 2009 (may he rest in peace), these items started my collection)